hirensoni913/DHIS2-IMIS-ETL-Portal/README.md

 docker logs <containerhash> -f
 ```

-then you should see the website running at http://<yourIP>:80
+then you should see the website running at `http://YOUR.IP.ADDRESS:80` (or at `http://yourwebsite.com`)